Evaluation & benchmarks

 How ranking is computed on TSFM.ai

-- 1. Fetch upstream benchmark CSV from each official source.
+- 1. Fetch upstream benchmark source material from each official provider.

-- 2. Parse score columns and build top rows for each benchmark board.
+- 2. Parse score columns and build ranked rows for each benchmark when a stable machine-readable feed exists.

 - 3. Resolve leaderboard model names to hosted catalog IDs using normalized name matching and aliases.